festeh/jure/README.md

 * Only Google Chrome web browser is supported
 * Selenium might be inconvenient
 * No password auth / remote notebook hosts
-* Only last changed cell is executed, also first cell with imports is always executed
 * In some rare cases user needs to reload browser tab manually
 * For large notebooks page reload might be too slow (tough one)